Eduard-Konovka/eliftech-school--delivery-app/README.md

 ## Description

-The project was created using the "React" framework in combination with the "Node.js" back-end on the basis of a server on the "Express" framework connected to the "MongoDB" database.
+The project was created using the "React" framework in combination with the "Node.js" back end on the basis of a server on the "Express" framework connected to the "MongoDB" database.

 The web server project is located